 Note: Flight-time recorders record the flight time, engine time, take-offs and landings, or a combination of them, for the purpose of creating logbook entries, and for accounting.
-Flight-time recorders that are subject to this SC are not required to comply with ETSO-2C197 or equivalent standards.
+Flight-time recorders that are subject to this SC are not required to be in-complyiance with ETSO-2C197 or equivalent standards.